sajohnstone/turbo-broccoli/README.md

 # turbo-broccoli

 This is a example project using a Lambda, S3 and API Gateway to provide a basic REST endpoint.
+I should point out that I'm not generally a Node developer, but I need something that would be 'lite' enought to use for a Lambda and always enjoy a challange.
+The purpose of this project is to generate the timezone from a given list of device Ids.
+Currently it's not fetching the timezone mainly as I couldn't find anywhere that will do the conversion without the API key of some kind.
+However that was my proposed method and a simple API call would have given that result.

 ## Getting started